Best Buy selling used games. Beware, GameStop is watching.

 28 March 2012

-Over the past year or so, retailer Best Buy has been trying to establish a presence in the used game market.
+Over the past year or so, retailer Best Buy has been trying to establish a presence in used games.
 The transition has not been immediate.
 Over time, it has established a small pre-owned section, dedicated game trade-in kiosks in the store, and a subscription-based game magazine.
-Best Buy has done a relatively decent job getting itself up to speed on the table stakes needed to compete, but now it needs refocus its brand if it ever wants to get an edge over the 800-pound gorilla, GameStop.
+Best Buy has done a relatively decent job getting itself up to speed on the table stakes needed to compete.
+But now it needs refocus its brand if it ever wants to get an edge over the 800-pound gorilla, GameStop.

 Best Buy’s “Thousands of Possibilities.
 Get Yours.” brand position had a bit of that potential, but it’s not nearly emotional enough.

-The difficult part of entering into the used game business is not location, customers, or even prices.
+The difficult part of entering into used games is not location, customers, or even prices.
 Those are problems that arise down the road.
 The problem before you even get on the road is inventory.
-You can’t sell pre-owned games if you have no stock to sell, and inventory is something GameStop has plenty of.
+You can’t sell used games if you have no stock to sell, and inventory is something GameStop has plenty of.
 Best Buy’s pre-owned section is small.
 BestBuy’s used section could fill a small single row of shelves while GameStop can fill a store.

 Best Buy’s game trade effort is a lesson in confusing table stakes with a reason to choose.
 If price is the only deciding factor (and inventory), then GameStop will win every time.
 Best Buy is in desperate need of a rebrand.
 It needs to uncover a meaningful idea within the market and claim it.
 That’s the way it can beat GameStop at its own game.

 GameStop’s success certainly proves there is a market for used games, but not if the switching triggers are category table stakes.
 Then again, my belief is that, regardless of deals, inventory, and customer loyalty, both GameStop and Best Buy will both face future challenges when the industry transitions to digital distribution.